Best Medical Assistant Programs in Pennsylvania – 2023

 At YTI Career Institute, medical assisting students receive thorough hands-on training by working with similar tools and equipment that they will be using in a medical office once they start with their employment.

-The 21-month associate in specialized technology imparts employment-ready medical assisting skills through a perfect balance of clerical and clinical functions.
+This around 20-month associate degree in medical assisting imparts employment-ready medical assisting skills through a perfect balance of clerical and clinical functions.
 This 97-credit coursework will teach you about front office procedures like welcoming patients, managing appointments, and performing medical billing.
 The clinical part of the coursework will train you in taking vital stats of patients, assisting physicians/doctors during the patient examination or minor surgeries, and removing sutures, among others.
 You will also undergo a 12-week externship in a real-world working scenario where you get to hone your skills gained during theory and lab classes.
 Upon graduation, you can seek entry-level positions at physician clinics, healthcare clinics, or patients care centers.

 Pennsylvania Institute of Technology as part of its job-centric medical assisting curriculum trains students with ActivSim software in its simulated clinical lab to better prepare them to take up work as clinical medical assistants, EKG technicians, or patient care technicians.